skydoves/ColorPickerView/README.md

 <h1 align="center">ColorPickerView</h1></br>
 <p align="center">
-🎨 ColorPickerView implements getting HSV colors, ARGB values, Hex color codes from any image drawables or your gallery pictures by tapping on the desired color.
-It also supports alpha & brightness slider bar, dialog, and saving & restoring selected data.
+🎨 ColorPickerView enables you to obtain HSV colors, ARGB values, and Hex color codes from image drawables or your gallery pictures with a simple tap on the desired color.
+It offers additional features such as alpha and brightness slider bars, dialog support, and the ability to save and restore selected data.
 </p>
 <br>